Parents playing building blocks with a child.

 Tracker mortgages

-A tracker mortgage is a type of variable rate mortgage, which ‘tracks’ the Bank of England base rate.
+A tracker mortgage has a variable interest rate that tracks the Bank of England Base Rate.
 You usually get an introductory rate for a set term.
 Your monthly repayments may go up or down during this time, based on the base rate.

 Mortgage calculator